googleinterns/open-sesame/README.md

 ### Linting
 #### Java Linter
 The ```job``` labeled ```JavaFormat``` in the [LintingAndTestingCI.yaml](.github/workflows/LintingAndTestingCI.yaml) file handles Java Linting.
 This job formats Java code to meet Google Style Guide standards.
-Any chnages made by this linter are committed with the message _"Google Java Format"_.
+Any changes made by this linter are committed with the message _"Google Java Format"_.
 This Action was built using the [Google Java Format](https://github.com/marketplace/actions/google-java-format#google-java-format-action) GitHub Action.

 #### JavaScript Linter
 We use ```ESLint``` to lint our JavaScript code.
 OpenSesame's version of ```ESLint```